SohithPenumajji/DigitalNurture-3.0DeepSkilling/README.md

 Week-1 Exercises are there in GIT.zip file.
-Week-2 Exercises are there in java.zip file.
+Week-2 Exercises are there in Java.zip file.